Historic East Towson: Pride of Towson Elks Lodge

 The Pride of Towson Lodge (also known as the Elks Home) serves as the social hub of the Historic East Towson community, a backdrop for various celebration events, jazz concerts, crabfeasts, bull roasts, alumni and homecoming events, scholarship presentations, and memorial repasts.
 Throughout its existence, the Lodge and its members have demonstrated a commitment to the Towson community, with a particular focus on veterans and youth.
 In its earlier days, the Lodge was a site for Black entertainment: local jazz bands and musicians would play there.
-One of the bands included The Jimmy Smith band whose members were Freddy Barnes, William V. Norris, Donald Colbert, Jimmy Smith, and two different individuals with the last names Fletcher and Thomas.
-Norris and Colbert were both from East Towson.
+The members of the Jimmy Smith band included Freddy Barnes, Jimmy Smith, William V. Norris, and Donald Colbert; the latter two were from East Towson.
 In recent years, the Lodge has become the home of the Historic East Towson Juneteenth Music Festival.

 Historic East Towson homes

 Many of the homes in Historic East Towson were built and designed by formerly enslaved people skilled in metalworking and architecture.
 The neighborhood consisted of critter and shotgun-style homes.
 Critter houses had thatched roofs on outbuildings.
 Shotgun homes had one-story layouts with three or more rooms.
 A home with this style can be found at 435 Pennsylvania Avenue, which was constructed between 1915 and 1917.
-Other noteworthy homes are 417 Jefferson Avenue, which was built by Mr. William Walker prior to 1898, and 317 Lenox Avenue, which was erected by Samuel S. Williams in 1906.
+Other noteworthy homes are 417 Jefferson Avenue, which was built by William Walker prior to 1898, and 317 Lenox Avenue, which was erected by Samuel S. Williams in 1906.

 The Historic Parker House, at 423 Jefferson Avenue, is one of the oldest structures in the region, having been constructed in the third quarter of the 1800s.